-Highlights of the 2016-17 season include concerts at the Nevada Chamber Music Festival; soloist with the National Symphony Orchestra of Ukraine, and the National Symphony of Istanbul, guest artist at the Curso Internacional de Música “Ciutat de Xàtiva” in Spain.
+Highlights of the current seasons include concerts at the Nevada Chamber Music Festival; soloist with the National Symphony Orchestra of Ukraine, the National Symphony of Istanbul, the Izmir Symphony Orchestra, the Huntsville Symphony Orchestra, and guest recitalist at the Casals Festival in Puerto Rico.
 January and February 2017 marked the second annual festival of the International Chamber Orchestra of Puerto Rico of which Emilio is the founder and artistic director.
-In March 2017 Emilio was a guest recitalist at the Casals Festival in Puerto Rico.

 Emilio also recently founded the International Chamber Orchestra of Puerto Rico who's mission it is to take music to underserved areas of the island and to provide world-class training to a select group of Young Professionals.